dilanka-rathnasiri/ckad/configuration/17_resource_requirements.md

     * Enforce min and max storage requests per a Persistent Volume Claim
     * Enforce a ratio between requests and limit for a resource
     * Set default requests and limit for resources
-* Limit Range is a namespace bounded
+* Limit Ranges are namespace bounded
 * Creating or updating LimitRange only affects new pods
     * It doesn't affect existing resources
 * Limit Ranges block creating resources with violating the defined limits